Energy prices soar, Iran and US trade threats after Qatar gas hit

 He called for "direct talks between the Americans and Iranians on this matter".

-Theresa Fallon, director of the Centre for Russia Europe Asia Studies, said the economic effect of the gas hub attacks "will likely be felt for years".
+UK Prime Minister Keir Starmer's office also warned that "attacks on critical infrastructure risked pushing the region further into crisis", after talks with Macron and NATO chief Mark Rutte.

-Gulf nations had strongly criticised the attack on Iran's South Pars gas field, which is part of the South Pars/North Dome megafield, the largest known gas reserve in the world that is shared with Qatar.
+Gulf nations had also warned of the fallout from Israel's attack on Iran's South Pars gas field, which is part of the South Pars/North Dome megafield, the largest known gas reserve in the world that is shared with Qatar.

+The United Arab Emirates said that targeting energy infrastructure poses a "direct threat to global energy security".

 In a rare rebuke of the US and Israel, the United Arab Emirates said that targeting energy infrastructure poses a "direct threat to global energy security".